animetosho/ParPar/README.md

 -   multi-threading via OpenMP

--   fast calculation routine with SSE2, SSSE3 and AVX2 optimised algorithms when
+-   fast calculation routines (see [benchmark comparisons]) using x86 and ARM SIMD capabilities when available
-    available

 -   chunking support for memory constrained situations

 -   minimum chunk size restrictions to avoid heavy I/O seeking when memory is limited

+-   multi-platform support

+-   completely different implementation to all the par2cmdline forks :)

 Planned Features
 ----------------